Kaçanik: Modern

 After 1912 the town became part of the Kingdom of Serbia, and after 1918 part of Kingdom of Serbs, Croats and Slovenes (the first incarnation of Yugoslavia).
 From 1929 to 1941 Kaçanik was part of the Vardar Banovina of the Kingdom of Yugoslavia.

 During World War II, from 1941 to 1945, the town became part of the Kingdom of Bulgaria.

-During World War II, Albanians looted and demolished the Serbian church in the villagek.
+Albanians looted and demolished the Serbian church in the village.

 In 1990, after the suspension of Kosovo's autonomy, the members of the Kosovan assembly gathered in the town and adopted the Kaçanik Constitution, based on which the Republic of Kosova was proclaimed in 1991.

 During the Kosovo War, Yugoslav forces including the army, police and paramilitary groups carried out operations in the town that led to high numbers of civilian casualties and mass flights of civilians from Kaçanik.

 Geography

 Kaçanik is located in southeastern part of Kosovo, by the border with North Macedonia.
 It is situated in a gorge that holds the same name, Kaçanik Gorge, between the Sharr Mountains to the west and the Karadak Mountains to the east.
 Kaçanik lies along the Nerodime and Lepenc rivers, which they joined in the south of the town to continue to North Macedonia.
 The municipality borders the municipalities of Ferizaj to the north, Viti to the east, Hani i Elezit to the south, and Shtërpcë to the west.